 Drug and Alcohol Abuse Policies and Information

-A paper copy of the Code of Student Conduct and corresponding procedures, Alcohol-Free Workplace Policy, and Drug-Free Workplace Policy are available from the Dean of Student Affairs, Brenda Hanson, at 406-756-3812.
+A paper copy of the Code of Student Conduct and corresponding procedures, Alcohol-Free Workplace Policy, and Drug-Free Workplace Policy are available from the Dean of Students, Kelly Murphy, at 406-756-3812.

 Alcohol Resources for Students